griffithlab/rnabio.org/_posts/0009-09-03-POSIT_Setup.md

 This tutorial explains how Posit cloud RStudio was configured for the course.
 This exercise is not to be completed by the students but is provided as a reference for future course developers that wish to conduct their hands on exercises on Posit RStudio.

 A Posit workspace was already created by the workshop organizers.
 We used Posit projects with 16GB RAM and 2 cores for the workshop with OS Ubuntu 20.04.
 Using these configurations, we created a template file that has all the raw data files uploaded along with the R packages needed for the workshop.
-From the students' side, the intention is to make copies off this template so that they have an RStudio environment with the raw data files that has the packages pre-installed.
+From the student side, the intention is to make copies off this template so that they have an RStudio environment with the raw data files that has the packages pre-installed.

 ## Upload raw data